 Richard J. Bolte, Sr. School of Business

+The program in economics is designed to address the economic complexities of societies and to help students develop an understanding and appreciation of the approaches to the solution of economic problems.
 Combined with the strong business and liberal arts education from the Mount, our economics majors graduate with a solid understanding of the field, a deeper appreciation for the ways in which economic principles and our economic system shape the way we live, and the capacity to search out answers to many of society’s problems in both business and government.

 A bachelor of science degree in Economics requires 36 credits.
 The required courses are as follows:

 ECON 101, 102, 211, 212, 290, 403 and 406

 *The remaining four courses are typically satisfied by courses with an ECON prefix; however, students may substitute up to two courses with a prefix other than ECON with prior permission from the Dean of the School of Business.
 Substitutions are permitted to allow students to pursue different emphases within the major.

 Students who double major in ecnoomics and business must take the eight courses required for the economics major and the required courses for the business major.
 Such students with need to take one additional elective.
 (BUS 320: Business Statistics satisfies a core curriculum requirement as it can be one of the two courses students must take in the Natural World Domain.)

 Economics minors majoring in business must take the following courses: